kalemaria/pycurv/README.md

   ribosome coordinates on the membranes and the membrane mask.

 ## scripts package
-This package contains Python scripts applying the curvaturia package and combining different functions into the workflows described above, the main are:
+This package contains Python scripts applying the PyCurv package and combining different functions into the workflows described above, the main are:
 - curvature_calculation.py script for membrane curvature calculation workflows used in (Bäuerlein et al. 2017, Cell) and (Collado et al. 2019, bioRxiv)